OfficeDev/Microsoft-Teams-Samples/samples/msgext-ai-sentiment-analysis/nodejs/Readme.md

 urlFragment: officedev-microsoft-teams-samples-msgext-ai-sentiment-analysis-nodejs
 ---

-# Sentiment Analysis with messaging extension
+# Sentiment Analysis using Azure Open AI with messaging extension

-This sample shows a feature where user can check analyze sentiments for messages posted in Teams chat using messaging extension.
+This sample shows a feature where user can check analyze sentiments for messages posted in Teams chat using messaging extension and Azure Open AI.

 ## Included Features
 * Bots